pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 The scenarios where TiDB queries placement rules are as follows:

-1. The optimizer uses placement rules to decide to route cop request to TiKV or TiFlash.
+1. The optimizer uses placement rules to decide to route cop requests to TiKV or TiFlash.
 It's already implemented and the TiFlash information is written into table information, which is stored on TiKV.
-2. It will be probably used in locality-aware features in the future, such as follower-read.
+2. It will probably be used in locality-aware features in the future, such as follower-read.
 Follower-read is always used when TiDB wants to read the nearest replica to reduce multi-region latency.
 In some distributed databases, it’s implemented by labelling data nodes and selecting the nearest replica according to the labels.
 3. Local transactions need to know the binding relationship between Raft leader and region, which is also defined by placement rules.
 4. Once a rule is defined on a table, all the subsequent partitions added to the table should also inherit the rule.
 So the `ADD PARTITION` operation should query the rules on the table.
 The same is true for creating tables and indices.
-5. `SHOW PLACEMENT` statement should output the placement rules correctly.
+5. The `SHOW PLACEMENT` statement should output the placement rules correctly.

 As placement rules will be queried in case 1, 2 and 3, low latency must be guaranteed.
 As discussed in section "Storing placement rules", PD is the source of truth.
 To lower the latency, the only way is caching the placement rules in TiDB.

 Since the cache is created, there must be a way to validate it.
 Different from region cache, placement rules cache can only be validated each time from PD.
 There are some ways to work around:

 - Update the schema version once a placement rule is changed, just like other DDL.
 PD broadcasts the latest schema version to all the TiDB instances, and then TiDB instances fetch the newest placement rules from PD.
 There will be a slight delay for queries before reading the latest placement rules.
-The side affect is that more transactions will retry since the schema version is changed.
+The side effect is that more transactions will retry since the schema version is changed.
 - TiDB queries placement rules from PD periodly.
 The delay is controllable but not eliminable.
 - Once a placement rule is changed, PD broadcasts it to all the TiDB instances.
-In this approach, schema version is not involved, so transactions are not affected.
+In this approach, the schema version is not involved, so transactions are not affected.
 The delay is not eliminable either.

 All the approaches above will result in a delay.
 Fortunately, for case 1 and 2 above, delay is acceptable.
 It doesn’t matter much if the optimizer doesn’t perceive the placement rules changement immediately.
 The worst result is that the latency is relatively high for a short time.

 For case 3, although delay is acceptable, but all TiDB instances must be always consistent on the placement rules.
-To achieve this goal, schema version needs to be updated, thus transactions with old placement rules will fail when committed.
+To achieve this goal, the schema version needs to be updated, thus transactions with old placement rules will fail when committed.

 For case 4 and 5, delay is not acceptable.
-Once the placement rules are written successfully, subsequent DDL statements should fetch the latest placement rules to gaurantee linearizability.
-Now that schema version is changed and the latest placement rules are broadcast to all the TiDB instances immediately, delay is eliminable.
+Once the placement rules are written successfully, subsequent DDL statements should fetch the latest placement rules to guarantee linearizability.
+Now that the schema version is changed and the latest placement rules are broadcast to all the TiDB instances immediately, delay is eliminable.

 Once the schema version is changed, all TiDB instances recognize the object ID and fetch placement rules from PD, rather than TiKV.